-Surrogate parenting has been around for a very long time.
-There are examples in the Bible.
-Surrogacy has been legally practiced in the United States for almost 40 years.
-Thousands of births have been celebrated because of amazing, generous women who volunteer to help create families for other people.
-Surrogacy is now permitted in almost all States.
+Surrogate parenting has a long history, with examples dating back to biblical times, and has been legally practiced in the United States for almost 40 years.
+Surrogacy is now permitted in almost all US states, and several countries around the world.

 There are two options for those considering surrogacy: working with a surrogacy agency or undertaking surrogacy independently.
 Both options have been successful, and intended parents need to educate themselves and make an informed decision about which option is best for them, considering factors such as their specific situation and preferences.
 Infertility Portal provides information and resources on all types of surrogacy, including articles and videos to help intended parents navigate the process and make informed decisions.